 Lowering inventory levels is one of the most basic, yet effective ways to cut costs.
 Most restaurants stock extra food on pantry shelves than what’s needed.
 Start by evaluating your inventory levels for each product and then adjust reorder levels accordingly, leaving only a small margin for safety sake.

 By reducing extra food inventory in your pantry, you reduce the chances of spoilage and wastage.
-Additionally, when kitchen staff notice that stock is limited, there are likely to be careful when portioning and handling expensive products.
+Additionally, when kitchen staff notices that stock is limited, there are likely to be careful when portioning and handling expensive products.

-Finally, remember That It’s Not Just About Cost-Cutting, But Growing
+Finally, Remember That It’s Not Just About Cost-Cutting, But Growing

 While cost-cutting may seem like a great way to reduce overall costs, it’s easy to go overboard.
 When you go overboard with cost-cutting, food quality takes a massive hit, which in turn, brings down overall revenues.
 So, balance it out, and also focus your efforts on growing your business.
 If lack of capital is what’s holding you back, make sure to check out tailored business loans for restaurant owners available at Indifi.